 Also see: 2023 Guide to Pinnacles National Park on Seeker.

 A tree-hugger’s paradise, the Redwood National and State Parks spill down the California Coast Ranges to a roaring Pacific Ocean.
-Together, the conglomeration of reserves covers nearly 140,000 acres, ranging from the CA-OR state line to the woods south of the Klamath River.
-The ginormous specimens of Tall Trees Grove (some trees there are over 370 feet!) are one of the main draws, but you’ve also got fern-filled canyons, bridle trails, and deserted beaches.
+Together, the conglomeration of reserves covers nearly 140,000 acres, ranging from the California-Oregon state line to the woods south of the Klamath River.
+The ginormous specimens of Tall Trees Grove (some trees there are over 370 feet!) are one of the main draws, but visitors can also fern-filled canyons, bridle trails, and deserted beaches.